KnowledgeHut-AWS/katacoda-labs/devops-bootcamp/os-basics-01-linux/07-scripts.md

 > Notice that I've put the `do` on a separate line this time.
 There is no need to do this, I just wanted to show you that you
 > can.
 I prefer not wasting a line, so we'l luse the `for ... ; do` format from now on.

 > Also notice that I have quoted the first "EOF" this time.
-This forces the shell to output variables without expaning the.
+This forces the shell to output variables without expaning it.
 > All that means is that the `$i` is written to the file as the string "$i" rather than being expanded.
 As that variable
 > curently has no value it would be expanded to an empty string, which changes the `echo` line to output nothing but a newline.